edwardchanjw/edge-js-quick-start/README.md

 ## Repro steps for https://github.com/agracio/edge-js/issues/24

 This issue is electron specific, I have done few modifications to run this app on electron.
+I know there is separate edge-js project for electron, but I think it only changes the way it is built(against node vs electron) So if we build correctly this project should also run on electron.
+As we dont have dotnet core on client machines where electron app is installed, we package the standalone app with electron

-1. creating standalone core app.
+1. Creating the standalone core app.
 ```
 cd src\QuickStart.Core
 publish.bat